VanOns/laravel-translations-sync/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the [GPL-3.0 License][license].
+By contributing, you agree that your contributions will be licensed under the [MIT License][license].

 ## Resources